 - Propane: Propane is common in larger standby generators.
 Though it burns fairly cleanly, it’s not as powerful as other fuel sources.

-- Solar power: Solar generators are clean alternatives to gas-powered generators, and that cost you and the environment nothing.
+- Solar power: Solar generators are clean alternatives to gas-powered generators, making them better for the environment.
+Another advantage is that you don’t need to purchase fuel.
 However, in the course of our research, we learned that solar generators must get several hours of direct sun exposure to operate.
 The solar charging time and power output a charge yields varies between models.

 Select machines are dual-fuel generators, meaning they can run on more than one of these fuel sources.